 Colors in Spanish and How to Discuss Them

+I’d guess that colors were some of the first words you learned in Spanish.
 It’s not hard to see why—color words are essential for lots of tasks, from writing creatively and understanding poetry, to indicating objects and expressing likes and dislikes.

-This article will show you some of the most common Spanish color words, as well as the most important rules for using them!
+This article will show you some of the most common Spanish color words, as well as the most important rules for using them.

 Contents